Cedric-Hj/DevOps-CICD-WebApp/README.md

 ## Pipeline Diagram
 ![diagram-export-8-29-2024-10_25_04-AM.png](/.eraser/thllnGtosn8VVMRPxttC___3en0Fu49T2aSwTqzDKvcWrfcO6C2___pSncCFug52WX1G1jWLjRL.png "diagram-export-8-29-2024-10_25_04-AM.png")

+The current setup includes dedicated pods for Development, Testing, and Production to limit resource usage and ensure efficient operation within the constraints of a local environment.
+In a real-world scenario, it is generally advisable to use separate clusters for Development, Testing, and Production environments.

 ## Branches
-- dev: The primary branch for ongoing development.
+- [**`dev`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/dev): The primary branch for ongoing development.
 Changes pushed to this branch will trigger a Jenkins job for initial deployment and testing.
-- test: The branch where code is merged after successful deployment in the dev environment.
-It undergoes additional testing before being promoted to prod.
+- [**`test`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/test/): The branch where code is merged after successful deployment in the dev environment.
+It undergoes additional testing before being promoted to main.
-- main (prod): The branch for stable, production-ready code.
+- [**`main`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/main/): The branch for stable, production-ready code.
 Merges into this branch trigger the final deployment to the production environment.

 ## Infrastructure and Setup

 ### Virtual Machines:
 Three VMs were provisioned to optimize resource usage:

-- Jenkins VM: Hosts all services needed beside Kubernetes.
+- **Jenkins VM**: Hosts all services needed beside Kubernetes.
-- Kubernetes Control Node (k8s-control): Manages the Kubernetes cluster.
+- **Kubernetes Control Node** (k8s-control): Manages the Kubernetes cluster.
-- Kubernetes Worker Node (k8s-1): Executes application workloads within the cluster.
+- **Kubernetes Worker Node** (k8s-1): Executes application workloads within the cluster.

 ### Provisioning and Configuration:
-- Vagrant was used for VM provisioning, ensuring consistent and automated setup of the virtual machines.
+- **Vagrant** was used for VM provisioning, ensuring consistent and automated setup of the virtual machines.
-- Ansible was employed to configure the control and worker nodes.
+- **Ansible** was employed to configure the control and worker nodes.
 This automation tool installed and set up all necessary components for a fully functional Kubernetes cluster, adhering to IaC principles.
 ## CI/CD Pipeline
 ### Development Workflow
- Jenkins Job:
+ **Jenkins Job:**

 - Clean Deploy: The application is built using Maven.
 - Code Analysis: SonarQube performs code analysis and enforces quality gates.